LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages

+### version 4.9.0
+*Released*: 20 August 2024
+- Add view customizer for identifying fields for samples and sources
+  - Update `ColumnSelectionModal` with optional `disabledMsg` property to be shown in popover
+  - Export `includedColumnsForCustomizationFilter` for use in ui-premium component
+  - Add new reserved view name

 ### version 4.8.0
 *Released*: 19 August 2024
 - Do not export loadEditorModelData